faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 [MITRE ID: T1543.002](https://attack.mitre.org/techniques/T1543/002/)

-For Linux operating systems, Systemd is a system and service manager.
-It includes capabilities such as parallel launch of system services at boot time, on-demand activation of daemons, and dependency-based service control logic, and is meant to be backwards compatible with SysV init scripts.
+FFor Linux operating systems, Systemd is a system and service manager.
+It includes capabilities such as the parallel launch of system services at boot time, on-demand activation of daemons, and dependency-based service control logic, and is meant to be backwards compatible with SysV init scripts.

 As for the PoC, we create `backdoorx` service in /etc/systemd/system/ directory.
-Whenever the system start and the network is ready, it will established a reverse shell to adversary C2.
+Whenever the system start and the network is ready, it will establish a reverse shell to adversary C2.

 	$ Command: